Flank/flank/README.md

   ## Default: false
   # keep-file-path: false

   ## Include additional app/test apk pairs in the run.
+Apks are unique by just filename and not by path!
-If app is omitted, then the top level app is used for that pair.
+  ## If app is omitted, then the top level app is used for that pair.
   # additional-app-test-apks:
   #  - app: ../test_app/apks/app-debug.apk
-  #    test: ../test_app/apks/app-debug-androidTest.apk
+  #    test: ../test_app/apks/app1-debug-androidTest.apk
-  #  - test: ../test_app/apks/app-debug-androidTest.apk
+  #  - test: ../test_app/apks/app2-debug-androidTest.apk
 ```

 ### Android code coverage